GoogleCloudPlatform/professional-services/tools/quota-monitoring-alerting/python/README.md

     account(SA) that would be executing the deployment steps.
 An admin can create a custom role and assign it to the user/SA by following the example <a href="https://cloud.google.com/iam/docs/creating-custom-roles#creating_a_custom_role" target="_blank">here</a>
     * resourcemanager.organizations.getIamPolicy
     * resourcemanager.organizations.setIamPolicy
-  * Assign the following permissions at project level to the user or service account that would be executing the deployment steps
+  * Assign the following roles at project level to the user or service account that would be executing the deployment steps
     * roles/appengine.appCreator
     * roles/appengine.appViewer